-Flutter Fish - Pearl Chartreuse Jigging Spoon
+Flutter Fish - Pearl Chartreuse Jigging and Trolling Lure

 The Flutter Fish is not your ordinary jigging spoon.
 This spoon has a unique action all it's own.
 Fish see the jigging spoon rising and falling like an injured or dying baitfish.
 This in turn, causes the fish to eat it.
 It took Pat O'grady years to perfect the fluttering motion of the bait.
 This fluttering action increases the strike ratio because of increased flash, vibration and realistic movement.
 This spoon is perfect for all seasons because it can be trolled, jigged and casted to produce fish.
 Not only is it great for all seasons but it is great for all species as well.
 Catch walleye, trout, pike, muskie, perch, crappie, bass and much more using the PK Flutter Fish premium jigging spoon.
 The lure works great in lakes, reservoirs, streams, rivers and in salt water too.